BaileySri/Open-Margins/README.md

 The attack parameters are as follows:

-#### RNGFND1_PDLK_ONE
+#### RNGFND1_XXXX_ONE

-  1: Offset the rangefinder by RNGFND1_PDLK_DIS centimeters at the next sensor update, then hold the readings there
+  1: Offset the rangefinder by RNGFND1_XXXX_DIS centimeters at the next sensor update, then hold the readings there

-  2: Offset the rangefinder by RNGFND1_PDLK_RAT meters at each rangefinder reading, never stops offsetting
+  2: Offset the rangefinder by RNGFND1_XXXX_RAT meters at each rangefinder reading, never stops offsetting

   Other: Advanced subtle attack described in forked project but is unnecessary in this evaluation

-#### RNGFND1_PDLK_DIS
+#### RNGFND1_XXXX_DIS

-  Centimeters the rangefinder readings are offset when the attack starts when PDLK_ONE is set to 1
+  Centimeters the rangefinder readings are offset when the attack starts when XXXX_ONE is set to 1

-#### RNGFND1_PDLK_RAT
+#### RNGFND1_XXXX_RAT

-  Meters the rangefinder readings are offset at each rangefinder update when PDLK_ONE is set to 2
+  Meters the rangefinder readings are offset at each rangefinder update when XXXX_ONE is set to 2

 ## Autotest Command
 After setting up the ArduPilot install, change to the autotest directory and run